roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 06Page 4

+===

- 06Page 4 ****** The Hard Body's Continuing Education Ch.
-06 ****** bydlsloan© She saw the lust in the eyes of Ben and Ty as they helped load up her bags.
+She saw the lust in the eyes of Ben and Ty as they helped load up her bags.
 She wondered if they would try to bang her one more time before they left.
 As horny as she was right now, she hoped not.
 She was tired from the nearly all-night session and the travel and she wanted to look clean and fresh for Harris tonight, too.

  Ben seemed tired and a little sad and Ty was tired, but clearly excited.
 Neither of them tried anything, so Cori slept during the ride to the airport, gave Ben a long hug and kiss, then boarded the private jet with Ty.
 The captain eyed Cori hungrily, but figured she was with Ty and made no advances or comments.
 Ty and Cori both slept during the entire flight, waking up when they touched down.
 Once again, Anthony was there to pick them up.
 If he was shocked by Cori's appearance, he didn't show it.
 Even though Harris had assured discretion, she suspected that Anthony and maybe Darren and Sandy had at least some idea of the nature of her situation.
 Either that or they had been exceptionally well trained not to ask questions.
 Anthony loaded all their bags and invited them to relax in the back seat.
 Ty was awake now, anticipating his new life with Cori, who slept with her head in his lap.
 His cock ached for her and soon she had to shift positions or risk having his cock puncture her ear drum as it rose to its full length.